The first woman in Tatra mountain

 action, series of photos and videos

-Beata Laska was the first known woman to take a trip to the Tatra mountain.
-In 1565 she got to the Green Lake with a group of townspeople.
-At that time it was considered immoral, what used her husband, who had imprisoned her in the castle tower after her return.
-According to legend, she had a window in the cell from which she could look at the Tatra mountain as punishment.
-Beata was not released until about 6 years later by the new owner of the castle as sick-minded.
+Beata Laska was the first known woman to take a trip to the Tatra Mountains.
+According to legend, she travelled to the Green Lake in 1565 with a group of townspeople.
+At that time, her journey was considered immoral, an opinion shared by her husband, who had her imprisoned in the tower of the local castle after her return.
+The legend goes that she had a window in her cell from which she could look out at the Tatra Mountains as a punishment.
+Beata was not released until about six years later by the new lord of the castle, left mentally ill after her incarceration.

-A series of photos and video documents the way to the Green Lake in Tatra mountain.
-The woman's hair are left to float on the surface of the lake.
-Historically, the hair symbolizes women's freedom and at the same time mind-sick women (women covered their hair after the wedding; crazy women wandered alone with loose hair).
+A series of photos and videos documents my journey to the Green Lake in the Tatra Mountain.
+Women’s hair are left to float on the surface of the lake.
+Historically, hair is seen as symbolizing both a woman’s freedom and at female mental illness (unmarried women could wear their hair uncovered until their wedding; deranged women wandered alone with dishevelled hair).

-The hair have been carried down to the city after the event.
+The hair is carried back down to the city after the event.